Cooper's hawk: Interspecific predatory relationships

-The Cooper's hawk has a mean home range size that was comparable to the roughly half as large-bodied Eurasian sparrowhawk, at 1190 ha for Cooper's and 835 ha for the sparrowhawk.
-However, data shows that in North America, the Accipiters home range size corresponded to the birds’ body size, i.e. 2600 ha mean for the goshawk and 458 ha mean for the sharp-shinned hawk.
-The aforementioned Oregon studies also studied at length the dietary differences between the three American Accipiters.
-The Cooper's hawks prey sizes were intermediate in keeping with body size, at around 135 g versus a mean prey size of 306.6 g for the goshawk in eastern Oregon and 12.8 and 28.4 g for sharp-shins in northwestern and eastern Oregon, respectively.
+Cooper's hawk has a mean home range size that was comparable to the roughly half as large-bodied Eurasian sparrowhawk, at 1190 ha for Cooper's and 835 ha for the sparrowhawk.
+However, data shows that in North America, the home range size of Accipiter and Astur species corresponded to the birds' body size, i.e. 2600 ha mean for the goshawk and 458 ha mean for the sharp-shinned hawk.
+The aforementioned Oregon studies also studied at length the dietary differences between the three American Accipiter/Astur hawk species.
+Cooper's hawks prey sizes were intermediate in keeping with body size, at around 135 g versus a mean prey size of 306.6 g for the goshawk in eastern Oregon and 12.8 and 28.4 g for sharp-shins in northwestern and eastern Oregon, respectively.
 The amount of mammals in the diet in Oregon also increased with the body size of the species.
 The diets of the three species were also studied in the Chiricahua Mountains of Arizona.
-There was some diet overlap in preferred prey for the Cooper's hawks with both other Accipiters.
-In the case of the goshawk and the Cooper's, both hawks regularly took Steller's jays and band-tailed pigeons (Patagioenas fasciata).
-With the sharp-shinned hawk, the Cooper's locally also shared a liking for American robins and black-headed grosbeaks (Pheucticus melanocephalus).
-However, unlike either other Accipiter in the Chiricahuas, the Cooper's hawks regularly took chipmunks and lizards as well.
-Furthermore, the nests of the Cooper's and goshawks were fairly evenly spaced, at about 1.6 km apart, indicating that they maintain exclusive territories (almost as if within the same species), while sharp-shinned hawk nests were closer to goshawk nests but in much denser habitats.
+There was some diet overlap in preferred prey for Cooper's hawks with both the sharp-shinned hawk and the American goshawk.
+In the case of the goshawk and Cooper's, both hawks regularly took Steller's jays and band-tailed pigeons (Patagioenas fasciata).
+With the sharp-shinned hawk, Cooper's locally also shared a liking for American robins and black-headed grosbeaks (Pheucticus melanocephalus).
+However, unlike either the sharp-shinned hawk or the goshawk in the Chiricahuas, Cooper's hawks regularly took chipmunks and lizards as well.
+Furthermore, the nests of Cooper's and goshawks were fairly evenly spaced, at about 1.6 km apart, indicating that they maintain exclusive territories (almost as if within the same species), while sharp-shinned hawk nests were closer to goshawk nests but in much denser habitats.
 When chickens were experimentally exposed to each of the three American Accipiters, they reacted the most aggressively to the sharp-shinned hawk (as they pose little to no threat to adult poultry), intermediately to Cooper's and with strong attempts to evade and escape when exposed to the goshawk, which is very capable and ready to dispatch adult poultry.
-Many studies have contrasted the diet of the Cooper's and sharp-shinned hawk in other areas as well, with the sharp-shinned hawk much more regularly selecting birds weighing under about 28 g, a fair amount overlap in birds of 28 to 40 g and 40 to 75 g weight classes but birds over this weight range are increasingly more often taken almost exclusively by the Cooper's.Roth, T. C., Lima, S. L., & Vetter, W. E. (2006).
-Determinants of predation risk in small wintering birds: the hawk’s perspective.
+Many studies have contrasted the diet of Cooper's and sharp-shinned hawk in other areas as well, with the sharp-shinned hawk much more regularly selecting birds weighing under about 28 g, a fair amount overlap in birds of 28 to 40 g and 40 to 75 g weight classes but birds over this weight range are increasingly more often taken almost exclusively by Cooper's.Roth, T. C., Lima, S. L., & Vetter, W. E. (2006).
+Determinants of predation risk in small wintering birds: the hawk's perspective.
 Behavioral Ecology and Sociobiology, 60(2), 195–204.
-Also, the sharp-shinned hawk appears to hunt more so birds that dwell at the canopy level in the woodlands (as opposed to ground to shrub height-dwelling birds) within the forest and prefers to attack in heavier cover than the Cooper's seemingly.
+Also, the sharp-shinned hawk appears to hunt more so birds that dwell at the canopy level in the woodlands (as opposed to ground to shrub height-dwelling birds) within the forest and prefers to attack in heavier cover than Cooper's seemingly.